jeremymv2/k8s_manifests/kubevirt/README.md

 ## Advanced Networking

+Note: For all of the following examples, it's best to have a CSI / StorageClass set that allows RWX access mode.

 With multus we can enable a secondary CNI with either `ovs` bridge or `sriov`.
 This allows us to add a second NIC to the VM with direct access to the Host's network interface.
 Additionally, with whereabouts, we can implement IPAM for the VM interfaces.